 You can buy this Challenger Bank UX/UI Design concept at Fintech UI marketplace.

-UXDA team of financial UX experts and UI designers created this FinTech UX design concept of a mobile-only challenger bank to demonstrate how future of banking might look and work.
-This banking case study is second in a series of UX design concepts that shares the future of the banking industry via UXDA visualization.
+UXDA team of financial UX experts and UI designers created this FinTech UX design concept of a mobile-only challenger bank to demonstrate how future of banking customer experience might look.
+This banking design case study is second in a series of UX design concepts that shares the future of the banking industry via UXDA visualization.
 You can find previous UX concepts of future digital banking here.

 - Nudge theory